WebCloud/statelybr/README.md

 # GENERAL DISCLAIMER
 The original [Stately](https://github.com/intridea/stately) is copyrighted by [Intridea](http://www.intridea.com/) and you can find the original here » [Stately](https://github.com/intridea/stately)

-# StatelyBrazil
+# StatelyBR
-StatelyBrazil is the Brazilian version [copied and adapted] of [Stately](https://github.com/intridea/stately).
-StatelyBrazil makes it easier to create maps for data visualization of Brazil using only HTML & CSS.
+StatelyBR is the Brazilian version [copied and adapted] of [StatelyBrazil](http://ltartari.github.com/statelybrazil/).
+StatelyBR makes it easier to create maps for data visualization of Brazil using only HTML & CSS.
 Each state can be styled independently with CSS for making simple visualizations.
 And since it's a font, it scales whithout losing definition.

 ## Files
     statelybrazil/original-map.svg      - Original SVG map used to create the font